Calebzor/DetailedExperienceText/README.txt

 DetailedExperienceText
 ======================

-Provide detailed information about your experience gain. /det
+WildStar Addon that provides detailed information about your experience gain. /det